yv1es/computer-vision-and-ai-for-autonomous-cars-notes/6 - Object Detection.md

 ## Average Precision (AP)

-$AP[class, iou]$ average precision for specific class ans IoU threhold.
+$AP[class, iou]$ average precision for specific class and IoU threhold.
 	1. Rank all predictions for $class$ according to their confidence
 	2. Predictions are correct then IoU > $iou$ (thresholding)
 	3. Build precision (y) - recall (x) curve